uio-library/ub-baser/ansible/README.md

 ### Deploying

-To deploy, run:
+To deploy:

+1. Start by pushing the code to GitHub (`git push`)
+2. Wait for Travis tests to complete: https://travis-ci.org/scriptotek/ub-baser/builds
+3. Ideally a deploy would automatically happen at this point, but it doesn't.
+So you need to manually run the following:

         $ ansible-playbook deploy.yml

-In case of problems, add `-vvvv` to get very verbose output.
+In case of problems, add `-vvvv` to the above command get very verbose output.

+## Troubleshooting: If the app fails to start

+Check if container is running:

+    $ ansible prod -m shell -a 'docker ps'

+Check logs:

+    $ ansible prod -m shell -a 'docker logs $(docker ps -q)'

+Re-create the container:

+    $ ansible prod -m shell -a 'docker service update --force ub-baser_app'